Introduction to Tian Lu (天禄) aka Pi Xiu (貔貅)

 5. It does not have an anus, so whatever good fortune that it absorbs in will be trapped in the stomach for your use.
 None of the good fortune will be lost once it is into its stomach.

-6. It not only please the Grand Duke of Jupiter/Tai Sui (太岁) but also help you to ward off many different type of Sha Qi (煞气) that are moving around in the Flying Star Chart – 九官飞星
+6. It not only pleases the Grand Duke of Jupiter/Tai Sui (太岁) but also helps you to ward off many different types of Sha Qi (煞气) that are moving around in the Flying Star Chart – 九官飞星

-7. You can also carry a Pocketsize Tian Lu (天禄) on you for protection, especially when you work in places with negative energies, frequent traveling or going for business talks.
+7. You can also carry a pocket size Tian Lu (天禄) with you for protection, especially when you work in places with negative energies, have frequent traveling or going for business talks.

 Selecting Good Tian Lu (天禄) aka Pi Xiu (貔貅)

 A good Tian Lu (天禄) aka Pi Xiu (貔貅) should have a strong horn, a big backside as well as a stout and strong body.
 The eyes should be sharp and full of life, the body is standing at a fighting stance, always ready and alert to protect its owner.
 It comes in many designs and patterns, whatever it is, as long as you like the particular one at first sight, then it is your destiny to own it.
-We should not select it based on our Five Elements, it is too small to be of any effect to boost whatever lacking in the Elements.
+We should not select it based on our Five Elements as it is too small to be of any effect to boost whatever that is lacking in the elements.

 Once you got a jade or natural mineral stone Tian Lu (天禄) aka Pi Xiu (貔貅) for yourself, do not put it in your house or office immediately.
 Do not forget that jade and some natural mineral stones by nature can and will absorb both positive and negative energy from the environment and other people touching it.
 The negative energy might harm you if you do not cleanse it properly and it will not protect you because you are not its recognized owner.
 It is necessary to cleanse it and only take over after getting rid of the negative energy.